 We are affiliated with other sanctioned climbs of the Association of Memorial Stair Climbs.
 Visit the AMSC website at www.MemorialStairClimbs.com for more information about sanctioned and affiliated climbs.

 Where does the money that climbers collect go?

 While fundraising is not a major objective of our event, participants are encouraged to help raise support for our beneficiaries - non-profits that support the families and departments who have suffered a loss.
 Visit our beneficiaries’ page to find out more about our beneficiaries.

 The World Trade Center Twin Towers were 110 floors tall.
 This is just one of many symbolic elements of our climb.

 I want to help support this event, how can I do that?

 This event has not and could not happen if it weren't for the support of our volunteers, partners and sponsors.
 There are many ways to help support this event - but all involve giving.
-If you are interested in giving your time and talent or your treasure, contact the Event Director: email@example.com
+See our contact page to email a director or coordinator about the way you are interested in participating.

 Who runs this event?